How to avoid (apparent) signaling in Bell tests: Experimental sources of apparent signaling

-(A2) Asymmetric collection efficiency.
+(S2) Asymmetric collection efficiency.
 This may violate the fair sampling assumption.
 If the photons are collected with different efficiency at the two outputs of the same measurement station, signaling may appear in the data.
-To get some intuition, suppose that one of the detectors has unit efficiency, while the other has zero efficiency.
-Clearly, then the marginal probabilities will show signaling.
-In our first experiment the collection efficiency was maximized for each setting, resulting in a different efficiency for each detector.
+To get some intuition, suppose that the ``$-1$'' detector of Alice has efficiency $\eta<1$ while all other detectors have unit efficiency.
+For the state $\ket{\Phi^+}$, Alice's setting $x=0$ ($x=1$) corresponding to a measurement of $\sigma_z$ ($\sigma_x$), respectively, and Bob's $y=1$ setting to $(\sigma_z-\sigma_x)/\sqrt2$, one finds $\alpha^B_{+1,y}=\sqrt{1/2}(1-\eta)/(1+\eta)\ne 0$.
+In our first experiment the overall collection efficiency was maximized, resulting in a different efficiency for each detector.

-The second experiment aims to address (A1).
+The second experiment aims to address (S1).
 An obvious countermeasure to the reproducibility issue is to use more precise motors.
-Therefore, in the second experiment we used $0.02\degree$ precise stepper motors.
+Therefore, in the second experiment we used motors with a precision of $0.02\degree$.
 Nevertheless, no matter how precise those motors are, they will always stop slightly short or long of the desired position, therefore yielding, for large number of samples, a violation of the nonsignaling conditions.
-A further approach to circumvent (A1) is to measure each setting with a short collection time and to repeat the experiment many times.
+A further approach to circumvent (S1) is to measure each setting with a short collection time and to repeat the experiment many times.
 If we assume that the motor precision is sufficiently symmetric around a central position, then the deviations from the desired angle will average out.
-Therefore, in the second experiment, each setting has been repeated 10 times.
-The results of the second experiment are presenting in Fig.\ \ref{fig:results} b), and show that the improvements have been effective in reducing the apparent signaling.
-Still, unequal collection efficiency causes signaling to grow as the collection time increases.
+Therefore, in the second experiment, each sequence of the four settings was repeated 10 times.
+The results of the second experiment are presented in Fig.~\ref{fig:results}~b), and show that the improvements have been effective in reducing the apparent signaling.
+Still, the unequal collection efficiency causes the significance of the signaling to grow as the collection time increases.